seanbuscay/drupal-quickstart/README.md

 5. Where possible, changes to the original project are done via tweak scripts and not directly in the original code.

+## Install

+### quickstart as your user

+__This is the default Quickstart setup and is safe only for a secure local VM or secure local server.__

+1. On your Ubuntu Server/VM, add the user "quickstart" with the password "quickstart" and make sure the user has sudo privileges.

+    * The easiest way it to just use "quickstart" as the user and password during the Ubuntu install process

+2. Log in as the "quickstart" user.

+3. Run:

+        sudo apt-get -y install git-core
+        git clone git@github.com:seanbuscay/drupal-quickstart-LTS.git quickstart
+        bash ~/quickstart/install-quickstart.sh

+    * During the scripted process, use "quickstart" for all passwords

+    * At the end of the scripted process, a text file will open with some instructions for manual configuration

 ## File List

 1. export-prep.sh